n-apps/ScoreCounter/README.md

 ### Development

-To start working on the app yourself, you have to follow these Steps
+To start working on the app yourself, you have to follow these steps

-1. clone the repository (or a fork of it) from this repository
+1. clone the repository (or a fork of it)
 2. The app uses Google Firebase, to be able to build it you need to:
    1. Create a Project on https://console.firebase.google.com/
    2. Download the `google-services.json`
    3. Place it in the projects `app` directory as shown on the firebase page
+3. If you get an error related to signingConfigs go to your `app\build.gradle` and remove all settings related to `signingConfigs` since you do need to build signed releses of the app (alternatively create appropriate configs).
-3. Open the Project in Android Studio an start
+4. Open the project in Android Studio an start working